 Individual development projects are subject to review and approval of subsequent permits and entitlements by the City of Lincoln and other agencies.
 Once the actions described in Section 9.4.1 have occurred, including the adoption of the General Development Plan for Area A, landowners may submit and process applications for subsequent entitlements, as required, to implement the Specific Plan.
-Development of the Planning Areas is vested by the approval of the subsequent General Development Plans, the development agreement(s), and additional entitlements.
+Development of the Planning Areas requires the City's approval of the subsequent General Development Plans, the development agreement(s), and additional entitlements.
 Future approvals may include, but are not limited to:

-- Specific Development Permit

 - Development Plan

 - Tentative Subdivision Maps

 - Lot Line Adjustments

 - Site Plan Review

 - Use Permits

 - Variances

-- Project Development Agreements

 - Encroachment Permits

 - Subdivision Improvement Agreements

-- Rezones

-- Williamson Act Cancellations
+- Rezones - Williamson Act Cancellations